echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 More information about enabling docker API https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd

+Your `frontend` is accessible at http://localhost:8080/

-Login to the backend (http://localhost:8080/) and add a target with the following details
+Login to the backend (http://localhost:8082/) and add a target with the following details

 * Name: `echoctfred_target1`
 * FQDN: `echoctfred_target1.example.com`